Last updated on February 20th, 2025 at 04:06 pm

 Back onto the Tunisian dishcloths.
 The stack shown has a single crochet border around each one.
 This is done because the Tunisian crochet tends to curl.
 However, rather than having to block each one, I added this crochet border and it not only took care of the problem, it finishes off the look of the pattern nicely.

-If you prefer learning from a video, I have links for both a left hand and right hand crochet tutorial of the Tunisian Simple Stitch.
+If you prefer learning from a video, I have links to our You Tube Channel for both a left hand and right hand crochet tutorial of the Tunisian Simple Stitch below the written pattern.

-Starting from 2nd ch from hook, insert hook into the back loop of your chain, yarn over, pull up loop and keep on hook.
+Starting from second chain from the hook, insert hook into the back loop of your chain, yarn over, pull up loop and keep on hook.

 Continue this way across until the end; keeping all loops on the hook.